The 1996 Belgian GP: Michael Schumacher’s 21st Career Win

 Could Ferrari bring out a competitive enough car for Michael?
 And could Michael win?

 The race started with Villeneuve getting away cleanly followed by Michael Schumacher.
 Damon Hill lost places to Schumacher and then to Coulthard.
 At the front, Michael was piling pressure on Villeneuve to pass him.
 The sheer pace of the car made everyone wonder if Michael was on a three-stop strategy and hence a lesser fuel load.

 Take a look at the race summary:

 In hindsight, the race appeared to be Williams’, and they quite magnanimously squandered it away.
 Michael was not the one who would let an opportunity pass by, and as expected, he grabbed them with both hands.
-The situations which led to Michael leading and then winning were 1) the first round of pitstops and 2) the second one.
+The situations which led to Michael leading and then winning were the two rounds of pitstops.

 At the thirteenth lap, while the safety car was deployed, Ferrari got it right by getting Schumacher in for the stop.
 On the other hand, the Williams garage was one of total chaos with Villeneuve missing the pits at the scheduled call-in and Hill losing positions on a wrong call-in.
 As such, Michael took the lead from Villeneuve while Hill lost positions once the safety car exited.

 Now, the story did not end there.
 At the second stop, Michael pitted first and was twenty seconds behind Villeneuve.
 The Williams team did an excellent job of getting Villeneuve out fast, but at the pit exit, Schumacher stormed past Villeneuve to take the lead.
 The overtake at the pit exit can be seen at the 3:05 minute mark in the video.
 After that, Villeneuve tried to stay close for a couple of laps, but then Michael started to pull away.